relative2/hypixel-guild-bot/README.md

 # hypixel-guild-bot
 Verifies users' membership of a guild on Hypixel and automatically gives them a role
+Absolutely **NO** support will be given to host this bot.
+If you open an issue asking for support to host the bot you will be banned from interacting with the repository.

 ## Usage
 Install [node.js](https://nodejs.org) and [yarn](https://yarnpkg.com) onto your system before continuing.